 Is the Newark Housing Authority allowed to evict me now?

 Maybe.
 As noted above, the federal CARES Act prevented public housing authorities from filing eviction actions for nonpayment of rent against public housing tenants for a period of 120 days from March 27 (or through July 25, 2020).
 After July 25, the Act requires public housing authorities to give tenants 30 days’ notice before going to court to require them to leave their homes based on the tenants’ nonpayment of rent between March 27 and July 25.
 If the Newark Housing Authority manages your rental subsidy, you are also covered by city-level anti-eviction protections.

 Can my utilities be shut off during the COVID-19 crisis?

 No. As of March 13, New Jersey’s electric and gas utilities voluntarily suspended utility shut-offs, and that suspension appears to be ongoing.
-We have heard that some of the utility companies are sending shut-off notices to residential tenants, but it seems they are not following through with actual shut-offs.
+Some of the utility companies are sending shut-off notices to residential tenants, but it seems they are not yet following through with actual shut-offs.

 Do I still have to pay for utilities and water?